Formula One: The Ultimate Motorsport of Speed, Technology, and Innovation

 Who Has the Most F1 World Championships

-What Team Has the Most Constructors Titles
+What Team Has the Most Constructor Titles

-The higher a team places in the constructors the more prize money they receive.
-This is why teams that win the constructors have the best cars as they have more money to put into them.There is a huge difference between the money that teams who do well in the constructors championship wins and those who do not.
-Teams like Williams and Aston Martin receive a lot less prize money compared to top teams like Mercedes and Ferrari.
+The higher a team places in the constructors, the more prize money it receives.
+This is why teams that win the constructors have the best cars, as they have more money to invest in them.
+There is a huge difference between the money that teams who do well in the constructors championship win and those who do not.
+Teams like Williams and Aston Martin receive much less prize money than top teams like Mercedes and Ferrari.

 Who Was the Youngest F1 World Champion